anujshah1003/Tensorboard-own-image-data-image-features-embedding-visualization/README.md

 # Tensorboard-own-image-data-image-features-embedding-visualization
-Learn how to visualize your own image data or features on Tensorboard Embedding Visualizer
+Learn how to visualize your own image data or features on Tensorboard Embedding Visualizer.
+The video tutorial for the same is available at: https://www.youtube.com/watch?v=CNR7Wu7g2aY

 # Libraries:
     keras-1.2.1